 Hellerick’s Family Farm - Doylestown, PA

+Their fall festival starts September 16th.
 A Bucks County family farm with 18 acres of fun has a fall harvest festival with hayrides, pumpkin field, pumpkin rolling, 5 acre maze, farm animals, children’s farm activities and jr. farmer fun area for those under 5 years old.
 It runs from the middle of September through early November.
 They also have a nighttime Harvest Moon Hayride for the whole family.
+Also their aerial adventure park is open.
 The address is 5500 North Easton Road, Doylestown, PA 18902.
 It is 43 miles north of downtown Philadelphia.

 Highland Orchards - West Chester, PA